mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 The problem was that when support tickets escalated to me, they felt particularly stressful.

-For a while, I thought that was just the nature of support escalation.
+For a while, I thought that was the nature of support escalation.
 I'm only seeing the toughest customer questions, so of course they're going to feel stressful.
 It turned out that most of it was fixable.

 First, I adjusted our process for escalation.
 Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
 I encouraged the team to tweak their approach by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?